 Monarch detects subscriptions but doesn't cancel them.
 You'd see the same forgotten charges in Monarch's Recurring view, but you'd cancel each one yourself by logging into the merchant.

-If you haven’t audited your subscriptions in the last year, Rocket Money will almost certainly find money you’re losing.
-That alone often justifies the cost of Premium.
+If you haven't audited your subscriptions in the last year, Rocket Money will likely find money you're losing.
+That alone often justifies the cost of Premium for the first month or two.
 For a deeper dive on the cancellation feature specifically, see our How to cancel subscriptions on Rocket Money guide.

-Rocket Money’s bill-negotiation service is on both Free and Premium.
-You submit eligible bills (Cable/Satellite TV, Internet/Phone, Home Security, Satellite Radio), Rocket Money’s team negotiates with the provider, and Rocket Money charges a 30% success-based fee on the first year’s savings only when they actually lower your bill.
+Rocket Money's bill-negotiation service is available on both Free and Premium tiers.
+You submit eligible bills (Cable/Satellite TV, Internet/Phone, Home Security, Satellite Radio), Rocket Money's team negotiates with the provider, and Rocket Money charges a success-based fee on the first year's savings only when they actually lower your bill.
+The fee structure is 35-60% of first-year savings, user-selectable — you pick where on the range you want to land before submitting the bill.
 No savings, no charge.

-Monarch doesn’t offer bill negotiation.
-If you want this service, you’d need a separate tool — and Rocket Money’s free-plan availability makes stacking the two unnecessary.
+Monarch doesn't offer bill negotiation.
+If you want this service, you'd need a separate tool — and Rocket Money's free-tier availability of the negotiation queue makes stacking the two unnecessary.

-This is the most underrated dividing line between the two apps.
+This is one of the most underrated dividing lines between the two apps.
 For passive index investors who only check balances quarterly, Rocket Money is fine.
-For anyone who wants to look at their portfolio composition, performance, or asset allocation regularly, Monarch is the right pick.
+For anyone who wants to look at portfolio composition, performance, or asset allocation regularly, Monarch is the right pick.

 This matters more than people expect — it's often the deciding factor for couples shopping the category.

 Rocket Money Premium supports account sharing with a partner: each member gets their own login credentials, and you collaborate on the same budgets, transactions, subscriptions, and goals shared in the app.
-It’s structured for two people (Primary + Secondary), with some asymmetries — the Secondary user doesn’t get the credit-score feature, and both members see all transactions (no per-account hiding).
-(Per Rocket Money Help Center: Account Sharing.)
+It's structured for two people (Primary + Secondary), with some asymmetries — per Rocket Money's Account Sharing help center article, the Secondary user doesn't get the credit-score feature, and both members see all transactions (no per-account hiding).

 Monarch is built for households.
 You can invite multiple members at no extra cost, each with their own secure login, and you collaborate on the same financial picture.
-Monarch also has “yours, mine, and ours” labeling so partners can keep some accounts separate within the same household view.
-There’s no Primary/Secondary asymmetry — every household member sees the same shared data.
+Monarch's Shared Views feature, launched in late 2025, takes this further: every account and transaction can be labeled "yours," "theirs," or "ours," and you can toggle between solo and joint views.
+There's no Primary/Secondary asymmetry — every household member sees the same shared data, with the filter controlling visibility.

-If you’re sharing finances with a partner — or with a financial advisor — Monarch’s model is materially better.
-It’s the single biggest reason people who would prefer Rocket Money’s free tier end up paying for Monarch instead.
+If you're sharing finances with a partner — or with a financial advisor — Monarch's model is materially better.
+It's a frequent reason people who otherwise prefer Rocket Money's free tier end up paying for Monarch instead.
+Our step-by-step guide for couples and the two-income mechanics guide both lean on Monarch's household model.

-Both apps take security seriously, and both are comparable to other consumer finance apps in the category.
+Both apps take security seriously and are comparable to other consumer finance apps in the category.

 Rocket Money: read-only bank connections via Plaid (your bank credentials are never stored by Rocket Money), 256-bit AES encryption at rest, MFA via text, automated phone call, or authenticator app, and corporate backing from Rocket Companies (NYSE: RKT), which files 10-Ks and runs proper third-party audits.

-Monarch Money: data encrypted at rest and in transit, MFA via authenticator apps (Authy, 1Password, LastPass Authenticator are the recommended apps), and 13,000+ institutional integrations.
+Monarch Money: data encrypted at rest and in transit, MFA via authenticator apps (Authy, 1Password, LastPass Authenticator are the documented compatible apps), and 13,000+ institution integrations.
+Per Monarch's published differentiators: no ads, no selling user data to third parties.

 Neither is materially less secure than the other.
 The corporate backing of Rocket Companies is the only meaningful structural difference — Rocket Money is owned by a publicly traded US company, while Monarch is an independent venture-backed startup.
-Whether that matters to you depends on how you weight long-term continuity risk for the company holding your linked accounts.
+Whether that matters to you depends on how you weight long-term continuity risk.

 Who Rocket Money is right for

-- Former Mint users who want the familiar dashboard experience back, with better subscription management.
+- Former Mint users who want the familiar dashboard experience back, with stronger subscription management.

-- People who haven’t audited their subscriptions in a year — if that’s you, run the free tier for a week and you’ll likely find money.
+- People who haven't audited their subscriptions in a year — run the free tier for a week and you'll likely find money.

-- Budget-conscious users who want a useful free tier and aren’t ready to commit to $99/year.
+- Budget-conscious users who want a useful free tier and aren't ready to commit to an annual subscription.

-- Anyone who wants a free credit score alongside their spending tracking — Rocket Money has FICO Score 2 (Experian), Monarch doesn’t.
+- Anyone who wants a free credit score alongside spending tracking — Rocket Money provides FICO Score 2 (Experian) on Premium with weekly updates.

 - People with negotiable bills — if you're paying market rate or above on internet, phone, cable, or home security, the bill-negotiation feature alone often pays for Premium for the year.